centrahq/api-documentation/pages/06.plugins/15.klaviyo/docs.md

 ### Newsletter

 Newsletter lists to which customers will be opt-in.
 Also, our integration will check this list in context of customer opt-out.
 In case of opt-out newsletter setting on customer profile in Centra will be updated.
+Customer can opt-in (subscribe and resubscribe) through API, by newsletter endpoint, and while placing the order.
+As a Centra user, you can save customer profile with setting _Newsletter: Yes_.
 You can create/find existing lists in Klaviyo Dashboard, under Audience -> Lists & Segments, type: Lists.

 ### Product page URL